 In conclusion, based on read-across data of boric acid and borax from animal studies there are clear evidence of adverse effects on development of the offspring, and the classification criteria for Repr.
-1B, H360D is therefore met for pentaboron sodium octaoxide.
+1B, H360D is therefore met for sodium metaborate.